wangsw/PrivacyAmplification/README.md

 &check; LDP randomizers, metric LDP randomizers, and some multi-message randomizers

 &check; closed-form bounds and numerical bounds.
-The numerical bouond costs 90 seconds when n=100,000,000, for better efficiency (but less tighter bound), use large tolerance or small number of iterations (e.g., T=10)
+The numerical bouond costs 90 seconds when n=100,000,000, for better efficiency (but less tighter bound), use large tolerance (e.g., tol=\delta/n) or small number of iterations (e.g., T=10)

 &check; tight parallel composition